 - Pondberry (Lindera melissifolia) (POPULATION ENDANGERED)

-Since the first detection of the disease in 2004 near the port of Savannah, Georgia, laurel wilt has spread rapidly across the Southern United States, and has been reported from 168 counties in nine states as of fall 2017.
-Based on genetic analyses, both Xyleborus glabratus and Raffaelea lauricola were introduced into the United States during a single event, and their populations seem to be native to parts of Asia.
+Since the first detection of the disease in 2003 near the shipping port of Savannah, Georgia, laurel wilt has spread rapidly across the southern United States, and has been reported from 168 counties in nine states as of late 2017.
+Based on genetic analyses, both Xyleborus glabratus and Raffaelea lauricola were introduced into the United States during a single event, and their populations seem to be native to parts of Asia where they are nonpathogenic.

 SPREAD of the PATHOGEN and CONTROL OPTIONS